nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Storage component

+The Storage component can save the task list as TaskList objects in a .txt file format using Serialization and read it back into a TaskList object.

+### Storage feature

+#### Implementation

+The storage feature is facilitated by the `Storage` class.

+The Storage class implements the following operations:
+* `Storage#saveData(TaskList)` --- Saves the current task list.
+* `Storage#loadData()` --- Loads a task list from the previously saved file, if there is one.

+Given below is an example usage scenario and how the Storage mechanism behaves at each step.

+Step 1.
+The user launches the application (not for the first time).
+The program loads the previously saved task list data as there is a saved file `'./data.txt'` that Storage can find.

+Step 2.
+The user executes `list` command to list the tasks and finds that there are tasks in the task list, as expected.
+`ToDoListManager` calls `storage#saveData(taskList)`, so the task list is saved into `'./data.txt'`.

+Step 3.
+The user executes `add cg2023 assignment -d 18/12/2023` command to add a task to the task list.
+`ToDoListManager` calls `storage#saveData(taskList)`, so the task list is saved into `'./data.txt'`.

+Step 4.
+The user executes `exit` command and exits the program. `ToDoListManager` calls `storage#saveData(taskList)`, so the task list is saved into `'./data.txt'` again before the program exits.

+#### Design considerations:
+* <b>Alternative 1</b>: Save task list as a self-formatted .txt file which can be printed and used as a physical task list.
+    * Pros: Can get a physical task list to use.
+    * Cons: Difficult to maintain as Storage class has to be updated whenever more fields are added to Task class.
+For example, if we add a "tag" field to Task, the formatting for the saved .txt file has to be updated to reflect that change.
+* <b>Alternative 2</b>: Append rather than overwrite when saving the task list.
+    * Pros: Will likely be able to save the task list much faster.
+    * Cons: Difficult to implement, especially when considering the current mark task operation.
+* <b>Alternative 3 (current choice)</b>: Save task list as a Serializable TaskList object in a .txt file.

+    * Pros: Easy to implement and easy to maintain as Storage class does not have to be updated whenever new fields are added to Task class.
+Do not need to consider whether we use append or overwrite when saving task list as it is irrelevant when using this implementation.
+    * Cons: No physical task list to use as the saved .txt file is practically unreadable.

+* <b>Main reasons for choosing Alternative 3: It is much easier to implement and maintain than the other 2 alternatives and we found that the lack of a physical task list to use is not a very significant issue.</b>

+### [Proposed] History feature
+#### Proposed Implementation
+The proposed history feature is facilitated by the `Storage`, `TaskList` and `Command` classes.
+Internally, there will be 2 task lists stored - `completedTasks` and `uncompletedTasks`.
+There will be a rework to how marking tasks as done works, a removal of the operation `TaskList#setDone()` and a new command for users to input to the CLI: `history`.

+There will be 2 new operations:
+* `TaskList#markTask(index i)` - Moves the task at index i of `uncompletedTasks` to `completedTasks`.
+* `TaskList#unmarkTask(index i)` - Moves the task at index i of `completedTasks` to `uncompletedTasks`.

+Given below is an example usage scenario and how the history mechanism works.

+Step 1.
+The user launches the application for the first time.
+Both `completedTasks` and `uncompletedTasks` are empty.

+Step 2.
+The user executes `add cg2023 assignment -d 18/12/2023` command to add a task that (s)he has to complete.
+The `add` command causes the task to be added to `uncompletedTasks`.

+Step 3.
+The user executes `mark` command to mark a task that (s)he has completed.
+The `mark` command causes the task to be added to `completedTasks` and removed from `uncompletedTasks`.

+Step 4.
+The user executes `list` command to see what tasks (s)he has still not completed.
+The `list` command causes the tasks in `uncompletedTasks` to be listed for the user to see.

+Step 5.
+The user executes `history` command to see what tasks (s)he has already completed.
+The `history` command causes the tasks in `completedTasks` to be listed for the user to see.

 ## Product scope
 ### Target user profile